 Concentrations are assessed by the Competition Commission,2 an independent federal authority based in Bern that consists of up to 15 members.
 There are currently 12 members who were nominated by the federal government, the majority of which are independent experts (i.e., law and economics professors).
 Deputies of business associations and consumer organisations take the other seats.
-Cases are prepared and processed by the Secretariat of the Competition Commission (with a staff of 85 employees at the end of 2013, mostly lawyers and economists), divided into four departments: product markets, services, infrastructure and construction.
+Cases are prepared and processed by the Secretariat of the Competition Commission (with a staff of 72 employees at the end of 2017 (full-time and part-time), mostly lawyers and economists), divided into four departments: product markets, services, infrastructure and construction.